-The Division's major state program for the year ended December 31, 2012 consisted of the following award:
+The Division's state program tested as a major state program for the year ended December 31, 2013 consisted of the following award:

-State Account Number Expenditures Work First New Jersey - General Assistance 100-054-7550-121 \$1,252,578
+State Account Number Expenditures Work First New Jersey - General Assistance 100-054-7550-121 \$1,454,467

-- The threshold for determining Type A and B programs was \$300,000.
-A risk-based approach was used to determine major programs. - The Division qualified as a low-risk auditee under the provisions of Section 530 of the federal Circular. - The single audit threshold identified in Federal OMB Circular A-133 and New Jersey OMB Circular NJOMB 04-04 is \$500,000.
+- The threshold used for distinguishing between Type A and B federal and state programs was \$300,000.
+A risk-based approach was used to determine major programs. - The Division was determined to be a low-risk auditee for both federal and state programs. - The single audit threshold identified in Federal OMB Circular A-133 and New Jersey OMB Circular NJOMB 04-04 is \$500,000.

-COUNTY OF WARREN DIVISION OF TEMPORARY ASSISTANCE AND SOCIAL SERVICES SCHEDULE OF FINDINGS QUESTIONED COSTS YEAR ENDED DECEMBER 31, 2012 (Continued)
+COUNTY OF WARREN DIVISION OF TEMPORARY ASSISTANCE AND SOCIAL SERVICES SCHEDULE OF FINDINGS QUESTIONED COSTS YEAR ENDED DECEMBER 31, 2013 (Continued)